mahsaabeedi/Cardiologist-Level-Arrhythmia-Detection-with-Convolutional-Neural-Networks/README.md

 Note that after each epoch the model is saved in `ecg/saved/<experiment_id>/<timestamp>/<model_id>.hdf5`.

-For an actual example of how to run this code on a real dataset, you can follow the instructions in the cinc17 [README](examples/cinc17/README.md).
-This will walk through downloading the Physionet 2017 challenge dataset and training and evaluating a model.

 ## Testing

-After training the model for a few epochs, you can make predictions with.
+After training the model for a few epochs, make predictions with:

 ```
 python ecg/predict.py <dataset>.json <model>.hdf5